hishamkherbouch/csc208/ch4.2_question6.md

 **Problem:**
 Your summer job pays you $1000 per week, with a raise of $50 per week as a bonus for not being a quitter.
 How much will you make in the 10th week?

 This is an **arithmetic sequence** because you are receiving a constant raise ($50 per week).
-So we can represent the amount earned in the $n$th week with the formula:
+So we can represent the amount earned in the nth week with the formula:

 $$
 a_n = a_1 + (n - 1) \cdot 50